 Myanmar’s wineries – all two of them – are located in the mountains of the Shan States near Inle Lake.
 The lake is best known for their fishermen who row their boats standing up on one leg, using their other leg to manoeuvre the oar or conical shaped fishing net.
 After getting a taste of local life on a lake cruise, you can take a drive up the mountain to taste Myanmar wines.
-Wine Spectator said of Myanmar’s nascent wine industry: “There is perhaps no better place than Myanmar to explore the limits of viticulture.
+While Myanmar’s wineries may not be the best Southeast Asian wineries, Wine Spectator said of Myanmar’s nascent wine industry that: “There is perhaps no better place than Myanmar to explore the limits of viticulture.
 The climate is a study in extremes.
 A rainy season from late May until October brings constant moisture to much of the country; the rest of the year can be bone-dry and scorching hot.
 Conditions for growing grapes are challenging.
 Conditions for growing mildew, the No. 1 enemy of most winemakers here, are ideal.”

 Aythaya Vineyard – Inle Lake, Myanmar